kammitama5/kammitama5.github.io/_posts/2020-05-16-Saturday-May-16th.md

   It's a difficult place to be in, as some people might see me as on the "side that is the problem".
 I remember clearly when I told the very friend I went to San Francisco with that I was getting more into programming (I drifted into it by accident; it was the last thing I ever intended to do), they decided that I was a "sellout", and shortly thereafter, our friendship ended.
-The two can't exist together, they thought.
+I didn't feel angered about it, but rather felt like it was the Universe telling me that it was time to move on, which I've felt many times in my life.
+But I've asked myself the question several times why people think the two can't exist together, and why my friend thought this way.
   What was ironic to me about it is that many of these artists out of necessity *had* to transition to digital sketching tools, Cintiqs and Wacoms, to make a living.
 But they still saw a clear divide between the world of artists and the world of "those people" in tech.